Last updated: May 2026

 FAQ

-How does just-in-time inventory differ from traditional inventory management?
+How does just-in-time inventory differ from legacy inventory management?

-What specific cash flow benefits do DTC brands get from JIT management?
+What cash flow benefits do DTC brands get from just-in-time fulfillment?

-Which product categories work best with just-in-time supply chains?
+Which product categories work best with just-in-time fulfillment?

-How can I balance JIT efficiency with supply chain resilience for my brand?
+How do you balance just-in-time efficiency with supply chain resilience?

-What technology do I need to implement just-in-time delivery for my DTC brand?
+What technology do you need to run just-in-time fulfillment for a DTC brand?

 Have questions or need assistance?